meshcloud/meshcloud-docs/docs/meshstack.how-to.onboard-team-to-project.md

 meshStack enterprise supports 4-eyes access controls.
 Please check the [official meshcloud documentation](meshcloud.project.md#access-control-on-a-meshproject).

-- A second user with Customer Admin or Customer Owner permission needs to approve the access request.
+- A second user with Workspace Manager or Workspace Owner permission needs to approve the access request.
 The second user must also navigate to the specific meshWorkspace (see step 1.), select the meshProject (see step 2.), go to the `Access Control` tab (see step 3.) and then click on the `Access Requests` tab in the second tab-row.
 ![Click the Access Requests tab](./assets/project/project-access-approve.png "Access Control - Access Requests")